 As your yoga experience moves beyond a physical practice, you become more aware of the world around you and your role in it.
 With self-reflection, you notice how your words and actions affect others and learn to live more compassionately.
 This leads to a greater sense of meaning, purpose, and inner peace achieved through a calm and steady mind.

 As you can see, yoga is much more than making fancy postures on a yoga mat.
 It is a path to wisdom to be walked and experienced.
-The Eight Limbs Of Yoga reveal the depth of this ancient practice, and the niyamas and yamas are the first places to start.
+The Eight Limbs Of Yoga reveal the depth of this ancient practice, and the Niyamas and Yamas are the first places to start.

-FAQ about the meaning of the yama and niyama
+FAQ about the the Yama and Niyama

-What is the purpose of the yamas?
+What is the purpose of the Yamas?

-The yamas have been interpreted to be guidelines for how to act and interact with our external world including other people, animals, and the environment.
+The Yamas have been interpreted to be guidelines for how to act and interact with our external world including other people, animals, and the environment.
 But we can also apply the yamas to ourselves.
-The yamas are the restraints, or the ‘don'ts'.
+The Yamas are the restraints, or the ‘don'ts'.

 Which is the most important yama?

 According to scholars, the yamas are listed in order of their importance.
-Assuming that is true, the most important yama is Ahimsa, the abiding of non-violence.
+Assuming that is true, the most important Yama is Ahimsa, the abiding of non-violence.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small percentage should you decide to purchase after reading our content.
 Thank you for enabling us to exist!